Eyelid Surgery

 What Is the Procedure Like?

-Before the Surgery: Patients will need to take a few steps to prepare for their procedure.
+Patients will need to take a few steps to prepare for their procedure.
 These include obtaining any necessary bloodwork and pausing certain medications.
 Also, avoid smoking and excess alcohol consumption in the weeks leading up to your surgery.
 Lastly, we recommend arranging your ride home ahead of time.

 Types of Eyelid Surgery